Science

 Extra Curricular Activities

 We aim to stimulate as many minds as possible with a variety of activities that range from lectures and demonstrations to clubs, quizzes and competitions.
-In recent years groups of KS3 students have competed in the MBDA Robot Rumble and Glider competitions and students of all ages have entered and won prizes at the prestigious Big Bang events.
-We also organise a variety of external trips, including in recent years Year 8 trips to Whipsnade Zoo and a residential trip to CERN in Switzerland.
+In recent years groups of KS3 students have competed in the MBDA Robot Rumble and Glider competitions and students in post 16 have achieved bronze, silver and gold awards in the Chemistry Olympiads.
+We also organise a variety of external trips, including Year 8 trips to the Natural History Museium in Tring, a Year 10 trip to Whipsnade Zoo and trips to inspire students to the Royal Society’s Summer Festival.

 Links